Sithi uhm ingonyama." note

 - Million Mook March: The goosestepping hyenas in "Be Prepared".

-- Misplaced Vegetation: The when Banzai falls into the thorns and suffers some Amusing Injuries, Shenzi jokingly calls him "cactus butt".
-There are no traditional-looking cacti in Africa, and the plants that hurt Banzai don't look like cacti, so they probably just used this word because "cactus butt" sounds funnier than "thorn butt".
+- Misplaced Vegetation: When Banzai falls into the thorns and suffers some Amusing Injuries, Shenzi jokingly calls him "cactus butt".
+There are no traditional-looking cacti in Africa note , and the plants that hurt Banzai don't look like cacti, so they probably just used this word because "cactus butt" sounds funnier than "thorn butt".

-- Misplaced Wildlife: South American Giant Anteaters and Leaf Cutting Ants appear briefly in "I Just Can't Wait To Be King" and "The Circle of Life", respectively.
-All the other fauna is from Africa, although not all are from East Africa where the movie appears to take place (e.g. meerkats like Timon are from South Africa, and mandrills like Rafiki are from the jungles of West Africa).
+- Misplaced Wildlife: Giant anteaters and leafcutter ants — both species endemic to Latin America — appear briefly in "I Just Can't Wait To Be King" and "The Circle of Life", respectively.
+All the other fauna is from Africa, although not all are from East Africa where the movie appears to take place (e.g., meerkats like Timon are from South Africa, Botswana, and Namibia, and mandrills like Rafiki are from the jungles of West and Central Africa).
 Gorillas are also briefly seen amongst the savannah animals at the end of "The Circle of Life" as well as once in "I Just Can't Wait To Be King", even though gorillas are forest-dwelling primates.

 - Perhaps most notably when we go from Mufasa and Simba's funeral and Rafiki crossing out Simba's outline to... bowling for buzzards! (the comic relief was badly needed for some after the past few minutes).